Leveraging Machine Learning to Manage Operational Risks in Industrial Operations

 However, this wider adoption presents its own set of challenges.
 As the number of sensors increases, the task of monitoring the incoming data in real-time becomes more complex and more prone to human error.
 In addition, subtle data anomalies that can stem from sensor malfunctions such as flawed calibration, measurement drift, clogging/fouling and others may often go unnoticed by human eyes until it is too late.
 Even in cases where those events do not present an immediate risk, they significantly degrade the quality of incoming data which can skew the long-term view of the state of assets.
 In turn this poor data quality can severely undermine data analytics and predictive maintenance efforts.

-Companies are beginning to understand the advantages of leveraging machine learning to (or ML) to tackle this problem in a scalable way.
+Companies are beginning to understand the advantages of leveraging machine deep learning to (or ML) to tackle this problem in a scalable way.
 ML is already being used in other environments such as medical diagnostics and fraud prevention to detect anomalous patterns in large data sets with a higher degree of accuracy than humans can and nowadays, machine learning is essential in self-driving cars.
 It follows that a comparable approach can also be used to relieve the burden of manual analysis and reduce the scope for human error in industrial applications.

 We are seeing a big growth in adoption of this approach over the past few years, especially in Europe and the Middle East through pilots and full installations in the Oil & Gas, Power Generation and Chemical sectors.